Vyral/jason-bramblett-recruiting/_posts/2021-02-18-all-the-ways-to-invest-in-real-estate.md

 {% include pullquote.html %}

 McDonald’s business model is a great example of how potent this investment strategy can be.
 The corporation itself owns most of the land upon which the franchisees have their restaurants.
-This was a stroke of genius from McDonald’s founder Ray Kroc, and it’s the reason McDonald’s is worth billions today.
+This was a stroke of genius and it’s the reason McDonald’s is worth billions today.

 In our area, we also see a lot of farmers who lease the ground where other farmers grow their crops.
 This is another great long-term play because if you don’t do anything with land, stuff grows. **Leasing it helps preserve that stuff from growing and devaluing your land.**